blcunlp/CNLI/README.md

 This repository includes the baseline model for Chinese Natural Language Inference (CNLI) dataset.
 We provide two baseline models.
 (1) The [Decomposable Attention Model](https://arxiv.org/pdf/1606.01933.pdf), which use FNNs and inter-attention mechinaism.
 More details about the model can be found in the [original paper](https://arxiv.org/pdf/1606.01933.pdf).
-(2) The ESIM Model(https://arxiv.org/pdf/1609.06038.pdf), which is a baseline model for SNLI dataset.
+(2) The ESIM Model (https://arxiv.org/pdf/1609.06038.pdf), which is a strong baseline model for SNLI dataset.

 ## Requirements
 * python 3.5